-- Time Commitment The Chair is expected to commit to expend whatever time is necessary to fulfil their duties.
-It is expected this will be equivalent to approximately 80 days per year. - Other Positions The Chair is not expected to hold an executive position elsewhere with a listed company, or more than one other listed company Chair position.
-The Chair may, however, hold up to three other non-executive directorships at listed companies. - Experience Experience on the Board of a major, preferably UK listed, organisation.
+- Time Commitment The Chair is expected to commit to expend whatever time is necessary to fulfil their duties. - Experience Experience on the Board of a major organisation.
 Good understanding of the role of Chair and able to operate effectively in such a role at the highest level.
-Relevant financial experience is desirable. - Knowledge The Chair must have a good understanding and experience of UK boardroom and corporate governance and societal issues.
+Relevant financial experience is desirable. - Knowledge The Chair must have a good understanding and experience of UK boardroom and corporate governance issues.